Andrew-S-Rosen/cbe504/main.typ

 == Plug-Flow Reactors <plug-flow-reactors>

-A plug-flow reactor (PFR) is a tubular reactor that that has a continuous, flowing stream containing the reaction mixture, as shown in #ref(<fig:pfr>).
+A plug-flow reactor (PFR) is a tubular reactor that has a continuous, flowing stream containing the reaction mixture, as shown in #ref(<fig:pfr>).
 The PFR is particularly common when measuring the kinetics of gas-phase reactions.
 Generally, solid-catalyzed vapor-phase reactions---as are common in the field of heterogeneous catalysis---are carried out with what is known as a packed-bed reactor (PBR), which in an idealized case can be modeled as a PFR.